 The family wish to express their heartfelt thanks and gratitude for the generosity, care and support they have received from many during this difficult time.

 In lieu of flowers, donations in memory of Sandy to your favourite charity or to South Muskoka Memorial Hospital https://www.healthmuskoka.ca/ would be most welcomed.

-To plant a tree in memory of Shirley Anne 'Sandy' (Pelletier) Boyce, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Shirley Anne 'Sandy' (Pelletier) Boyce, please visit our tribute store.